rhbayuprabowo/patatapo/README.md

 ## Motivation

 This project was created to learn about javascript and its libraries.
+This is my journey to learn web development.

 ## Built With